 This set of 180 word cards is designed to support beginning or struggling readers as they learn to decode CVC words in kindergarten and first grade.

-They should have prior explicit instruction in letter-sound relationships with single consonant and short vowel sounds.
-Your students need solid letter recognition skills and developing knowledge of their corresponding sounds.
+- should have prior explicit instruction in letter-sound relationships with single consonant and short vowel sounds.

 How Do I Prepare the CVC Word Cards?